RezaT4795/rezat4795.github.io/docs/onboarding/EnterEmail.md

 ### Pre-conditions

-User should press "Sign in with Email" on previous page
+User should press "Sign in with Email" on previous page.

 ### Expected Behaviour